donguyentung01/Reserve-Court-SF-TextVerified/README.md

 Afterwards, I switched from web-crawling to directly using the website's APIs.
 This approach eliminates 5-6 seconds of runtime that were previously used for navigating/clicking buttons.

 ### Request verification code preemptively
-After experimenting with the verification code mechanism on [rec.us](https://www.rec.us/), I discovered that the verification code can remain valid for up to 1 minute.
+After experimenting with the verification code mechanism on [rec.us](https://www.rec.us/), I discovered that the verification code can remain valid for up to 2 minutes.
 So instead of waiting until the court opening to request the verification code, we can request it right before the court opening, so we can save some extra runtime during the actual reservation.

 ### Sending requests to multiple courts concurrently
 Each main court usually has multiple sub-courts.
 For example, Alice Marble has 4 different tennis courts.
 Each of the court registration would require a separate HTTP request at https://api.rec.us/v1/reservations.